Current Cases & Projects | OAS Draft Declaration On The Rights of Indigenous Peoples

 Attorney: Kim Gottschalk

-The group further agreed that all the terms would be met through a consensus based decision making process which includes the Indigenous representatives.
-The United States and Canada expressed their opposition to a document that would be consistent with the UNDRIP, against which they had voted, but agreed they would not oppose the process moving forward.
+It was further agreed that the terms of the OAS declaration would be agreed upon through a consensus based decision making process which includes Indigenous representatives.
+The United States and Canada, who at the time opposed the U.N.
+DRIP, nevertheless agreed they would not oppose the process moving forward in the OAS.

 The most recent OAS negotiation session was held April 2012 in Washington, D.C.
 Disappointingly the U.S. and Canada did not actively participate even though they both now support the U.N.
 DRIP.
 The session lasted only three days and progress was hampered by the lack of funding to enable the Indigenous caucus to meet ahead of time and work on its proposals.
 There was one highlight, however, with the approval of a treaty provision supporting the understanding of the indigenous peoples involved in any given treaty.
 No additional negotiation sessions have been set for 2013 as of this time.
 It is not clear that the political will exists among the states of the OAS to make the Declaration a priority.